metameshllc/solscape/docs/README.md

 The operation of this script is dependent on the existence of .sol files inhabiting subdirectories of the main directory, or the main directory itself.
 It will not work unless _all_ of the .sol files you need scoped are in the main directory and/or its subdirectories _and_ all the files to be scoped are written in Solidity.
 This tool does not scope any files other than Solidity files.

+## Tool Analysis

+### Mythril
+For each Solidity file, performs a Mythril analysis.

+### Mythril Dependencies
+Mythril requires Python 3 to run.
+Mythril's dependencies will be automatically installed when installing Mythril with `python3-pip`.

+### Maru
+For each Solidity file, performs a Maru analysis.

+### Solhint
+For each Solidity file, performs a Solhint analysis.

 ### Future Versions
 Should:
 - Automatically exclude lines in files we've audited before or that don't need scoped for some other reason (e.g., the 0x contracts.)